selflein/selflein.github.io/_posts/2022-11-18-diffusion_practical_guide.md

 Further looking into the literature and appendix of the papers revealed some things that brought down the diffusion steps required to $T=10$:
 * It is important to perform linear scaling of the input data into the range $[-1, 1]$.
 Standardizing the input data (i.e., subtracting the mean and dividing by the standard dev.) as it is usually done for neural networks yielded worse results
-* The Variance schedule (${\beta_t}_t$) ideally has small changes towards $t=0$ such that the noise is not too much for the network to reconstruct, i.e., it learn fine-grained details of the data.
+* The variance schedule (${\beta_t}_t$) ideally has small changes towards $t=0$ such that the noise is not too much for the network to reconstruct, i.e., it learn fine-grained details of the data.
 This was already discovered in {% cite nichol2021improved --file diffusion_practical_guide %}, however, it is interesting to see that his insight can be shown from a toy dataset already instead of training expensive image models.
 Fig. 5 shows how the variance of the forward process $1 - \bar{\alpha}_t$ evolves for when $\beta_t$ is set linear (left), or polynomial (right).
 The right setting works much better in practice since the perturbation of the input does not happen too fast.

 {% include image.html url="../assets/img/diffusion_practical_guide_files/variance_schedule.png" description="Figure 5: Different variance schedules for the diffusion process." width="100%" %}

 Check out the full notebook which this blog post is based on [here](https://gist.github.com/selflein/9bee0818a48966179b18d577a89f792a).

-[^1]: This is one possible parameterization of the mean that is most effective based on the experiments in {% cite nichol2021improved --file diffusion_practical_guide %}. {% cite luoUnderstandingDiffusionModels2022a --file diffusion_practical_guide %} summarizes two other paramterizations in the literature, e.g., regressing the mean directly.
+[^1]: This is one possible parameterization of the mean that is most effective based on the experiments in {% cite ho2020denoising --file diffusion_practical_guide %}. {% cite luoUnderstandingDiffusionModels2022a --file diffusion_practical_guide %} summarizes two other paramterizations in the literature, e.g., regressing the mean directly.
 [^2]: Here we treat the variances as fixed. {% cite nichol2021improved --file diffusion_practical_guide %} propose to learn these with an additional objective.

 ## References